Skip to Content

 • The Chandelier Bar – Head to the Chandelier Bar in The Cosmopolitan to enjoy a cocktail in this glitzy, glamorous bar – the martinis are superb.

-• Watch a show – Whether it is your favourite singer or a Cirque performance, you are going to want to watch a show whilst in sin city.
+• Watch a show – Whether it is your favorite singer or a Cirque performance, you are going to want to watch a show whilst in Sin City.
 We love the LOVE show in The Mirage (Cirque) but watch trailers online before booking to see which show takes your fancy.

 Best hotels in Las Vegas